Training tools for developing great people skills.

 Exercise Instructions

-Divide your employees into groups, assigning each a different and challenging case to solve.
+Divide your employees into groups, assigning each group a different and challenging case to solve.
 Each group must brainstorm as many solutions as possible, with no logical restrictions.
 The intention here is to get groups to think outside of the box.
-Pose some of the following “what if” questions to help get the creative juices flowing:
+Pose some of the following “what if?” questions to help get the creative juices flowing:

-• If this was your business, what would you do?
+- If this was your business, what would you do?

-• If you knew you couldn’t fail, what would you do?
+- If you knew you couldn’t fail, what would you do?

-• If you had an unlimited budget, what would you do?
+- If you had an unlimited budget, what would you do?

-• If you had a magic wand, what would you do?
+- If you had a magic wand, what would you do?

 By removing situational constraints, you can get your employees to imagine solutions they may not have thought of before.
 At the end of the activity, when groups report back what they discussed, you may be able to workshop some of these inventive ideas into practical and applicable scripting.

-Exercise to Improve Mindfulness & Stress Reduction
+Exercise to Improve Mindfulness and Reduce Stress

 Your Turn

-For more comprehensive customer service training activities, workshops, assessments, and more explore the Customer Service collection at HRDQ!
+For more comprehensive customer service training activities, workshops, assessments, and more, explore the customer service collection at HRDQ!

 About our author